VilemR/meshtastic-custom-mods/README-MODS.md

 Additionally, a modified **Range Test Module** extends the standard "loc" message by including a Google Maps link, making it easier to identify the origin of the tested location.

 The most recent release also includes a **modification to the Router class** that reduces airtime usage by dropping non-core Meshtastic packets.
 This helps prevent excessive load on exposed nodes that serve as relays in large networks.
+The filtering implementation is based on the pioneering work of CamFlyerCH (Jean-Marc Ulrich).

 **All features can be controlled remotely.** The current version supports the following commands (case insensitive):